horia141/jupiter/docs/concepts/push-integrations.md

 # Push Integrations

-Jupiter offers support for integrating with a number of external tools such as Slack, GMail, Google Calendar, and others, via the lightweight _push integrations_ model.
+Jupiter offers support for integrating with a number of external tools such as Slack, GMail, Google Calendar, generic email, and others, via the lightweight _push integrations_ model.

 This relies on personal automation services such as [Zapier](https://zapier.com) or [IFTTT](https://ifttt.com) which can connect to both the external tools and to Notion.